tholden/dynareOBC/README.md

-OBCToolkit
+dynareOBC: An OBC Toolkit
 ==========

-A toolkit for handling occasionally binding constraints with dynare, by Tom Holden.
+dynareOBC: A toolkit for handling occasionally binding constraints with dynare, by Tom Holden.

 Requirements (to be installed and added to your Matlab path):
  * Matlab version R2013a or later, or a fully compatible clone.